Joon1221/kj-server-benchmark/README.md

 - The original plan was to test the C++ server in three different environments:
   Non-Binding Socket, Linux EPOLL, and Windows IOCP
 	- We will not be using Windows IOCP
-- Create two separate Ubuntu virtual machines
-	- One is for the server itself and one is for the database

 Staff
 -----